epfl-ada/ada-2022-project-armada/README.md

 A 150 word description of the project idea and goals.
 What’s the motivation behind your project?
 What story would you like to tell, and why?)
 --->
 The CMU Movie Summary Corpus provides a collection of 42,306 movie plot summaries and metadata at both the movie level (including box office revenues, genre and date of release) and character level (including gender and estimated age).
 We aim to assess the evolution over time of the presence of women in the film industry.
-First, by focusing on the proportion and average age of actresses in the cast of a film, the study is then nuanced by looking at the characteristics of the characters played by these actresses using the Stanford CoreNLP-processed summaries.
-To deepen these results, the analysis is repeated first only on the most impactful films (number of votes on IMDB and box office revenue) and then, grouped by region of the world.
+First, we focus on the proportion of actresses in the casting of a film.
+Then, we study the impact of women by looking at features of the characters played by these actresses in the most successfull movies using the Stanford CoreNLP-processed summaries.
+Finally, we look at the evolution over time and offer an historical perpective.
-Finally, the results of the analyzes are compared to social progress in the world of work in general to conclude on a possible correlation.
-(149/150 mots)

-Ajout d'un schéma comme dans https://github.com/epfl-ada/ada-2021-project-acmu/blob/main/README.md ?
 ## Research Questions :grey_question:
 <!---
 A list of research questions you would like to address during the project.
 --->
-During the project we would like to adress these questions that could provide us with meaningfull insight into whether the cinema is sexist or not.
+During the project we would like to adress the following questions to try to answer our problematic.

 1. What is the ratio of women to men in cinema ?
 1. What is the impact of women in cinema?
-1. Do these answers change over time and according to the region of the world considered?
+1. Do these answers change over time ?

 <a name="additional-datasets"></a>
 ## Additional Datasets :fax: